 Investing in our common stock involves a high degree of risk.
 You should carefully consider the risks described below, as well as all other information included in this Quarterly Report on Form 10-Q, including our financial statements and the related notes and the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations" any of which may be relevant to decisions regarding investment in or ownership of our common stock.
 Our future operating results may vary substantially from anticipated results due to a number of risks and uncertainties, many of which are beyond our control.
 The risks and uncertainties described below are not the only ones we face.
 Additional risks and uncertainties that we are unaware of, or that we currently believe are not material, may also become important factors that affect us.
-The following discussion highlights some of these risks and uncertainties and the possible impact of these risks on future results of operations.
-If any of the following risks actually occurs, our business, financial condition, operating results, prospects and ability to accomplish our strategic objectives could be materially harmed.
+The following risks actually occurs, our business, financial condition, operating results, prospects and ability to accomplish our strategic objectives could be materially harmed.
 As a result, the trading price of our common stock could decline and you could lose all or part of your investment.
 Additional risks and uncertainties not presently known to us or that we currently deem immaterial may also impair our business operations and the market price of our common stock.